tagirshin/altmol/README.md

 # altmol

-`altmol` is a Python package designed to enrich Altair visualizations with interactive 2D molecular structures, inspired by the capabilities of [molplotly](https://github.com/wjm41/molplotly).
+`altmol` enhances Altair visualizations by integrating interactive 2D molecular structures, leveraging RDKit for rendering.
-The current version uses RDKit for molecular rendering.
+This package is inspired by the capabilities of [molplotly](https://github.com/wjm41/molplotly).

 ## Installation